Peaceful Assembly Act 2012: Background

-Provisions
+In 2019, an amendment on this Act was made by the Pakatan Harapan government who came into power after the 2018 general election.
+Prior to this amendment, organisers must notify the police 10 days before the assembly.
+The notice period was reduced from 10 days to 5 days after the amendment.
+The amendment also saw the time limit for police to respond to an organiser's notice reduced from 5 days to 3 days, and the ban on street protest abolished.
+Offences under Section 9 and 15 of the PAA were also converted into compoundable offences with a RM5,000 fine, which is not classified as a crime and parliamentarians found to have violated these sections would not lose their seats or eligibility to contest in election.

+Legal provisions

+General provisions

-The PAA will replace Section 27 of the Police Act 1967, which means police permits for mass assemblies will no longer be required.
-Instead, organisers must notify the officer in charge of the police district (OCPD) within 10 days before the gathering date.
-The OCPD will respond to the notification within five days, outlining the restrictions and conditions imposed.
+The PAA has replaced Section 27 of the Police Act 1967, which means police permits for mass assemblies are no longer be required.
+Instead, organisers must notify the officer in charge of the police district (OCPD) within 5 days before the gathering date.
+The OCPD will respond to the notification within 3 days, outlining the restrictions and conditions imposed.
+Before an amendment in 2019, organisers must notify the OCPD 10 days in advance, while the police shall respond within 5 days.

-An organiser may appeal to the Minister of Home Affairs if he/she feels aggrieved by the restrictions and conditions and the minister will respond within two days.
+An organiser may appeal to the Minister of Home Affairs if he/she feels aggrieved by the restrictions and conditions and the minister will respond within 24 hours (previously 48 hours before 2019).
 Any person convicted of failing to comply with the restrictions and conditions can be fined up to RM10,000.

-The PAA also bans any assembly in the form of street protest.
+The PAA previously ban any assembly in the form of street protest.
+However, the ban on street protest was abolished in 2019.

 Any person below the age of 21 cannot be an organiser.
-Any person below the age of 15 cannot participate in an assembly.
+Any person below the age of 15 cannot participate in an assembly, except those listed in the Second Schedule.

-The proposed Act also bars any gathering within 50 m of "prohibited places" such as hospitals, petrol stations, airports, railway stations, places of worship and schools.
+The Act also bars any gathering within 50 m of "prohibited places" such as hospitals, petrol stations, airports, railway stations, places of worship and schools.

+Organisers do not need to submit a notice to the police if the said assembly is held at a "designated place of assembly".
+As of December 2024, Stadium Darul Makmur Pahang is the only place in Malaysia that is gazetted as a "designated place of assembly" under Section 25 of the PAA.
+However, according to a 2017 regulation, organizers still need to make an application to the stadium owner 30 days in advance, even though a notice to the police is no longer required, and the stadium owner shall given its reply 7 days before the assembly.

 Structure

-The Peaceful Assembly Act 2012, in its current form (as of 9 February 2012), consists of 6 Parts containing 27 sections and 4 schedules (including no amendment).
+The Peaceful Assembly Act 2012, in its current form (as of 1 December 2019), consists of 6 Parts containing 28 sections and 4 schedules.